Scholarships

 Scholarship Eligibility and Application

-Students who attend on a full-time or part-time basis and are matriculated in a degree or certificate program at CT State Manchester are eligible to apply for scholarships.
+Students who attend on a full-time or part-time basis and are enrolled in a degree or certificate program at the CT State Manchester campus are eligible to apply for MCC Foundation scholarships.

 Community college student studying at the center's library